gauravaror/catastrophic_forgetting/README.md

 # Does an LSTM forget more than a CNN?
 An empirical study of catastrophic forgetting in NLP

-This is repository contains code for experiment to evaluate catastrophic forgetting in neural networks for ALTA paper.
+This is repository contains code for the experiment to evaluate catastrophic forgetting in neural networks for ALTA paper.

 If you want to access version used in ALTA 2019 paper, use branch [alta_paper](https://github.com/gauravaror/catastrophic_forgetting/tree/alta_paper)